AVADOLearning/moodle-componentmgr/README.md

   package metadata.
 * Define services in a YAML file rather than a PHP file for clearer expression of dependencies.
 This is starting to become a problem.
+* Add init and validate commands to help new users get their project files set up correctly.

 ## Troubleshooting